bcndev/bytecoin/docs/Bytecoin-Wallet-Daemon-JSON-RPC-API.md

 #### About

 Returns an array of all addresses stored in a wallet file.
-If `view_only` flag is `true`, there are no secret spend keys in the file, so the `walletd` is allowed to spend money from any address.
+If `view_only` flag is `true`, there are no secret spend keys in the file, so the `walletd` is not allowed to spend money from any address.

 #### Input (params)